By Kisha Velazquez

 Table Of Contents

 The SBA is offering temporary, low-interest funding options through federal disaster loans (EIDL), Express Bridge Loans, and Debt Relief to small businesses suffering economically due to COVID-19.
 The EIDL offers up to $2 million in assistance, with interest rates of 3.75% and repayment terms up to 30 years.
 The response for economic relief also varies by city and state, so the best thing to do is check with your local governor's office for the latest on state-specific assistance.
-On April 21, the Senate approved another $335 billion of forgivable funding allocated for small businesses in the Paycheck Protection Program (PPP).
+On June 5th, the president signed the Payroll Protection Plan Flexibilty Act (PPPFA) passed by Congress.

 Any employer, regardless of size, is eligible for the credit during the calendar year 2020 if the business: